 BASICALLY- Remove caps ~ rinse ~ and sort into labeled BINS in a clean and organized recycling area behind the lean-to shed:

 1) Black square (3 of them) bins are for landfill trash that is non-compostable, non-redeemable, and non-recyclable.
-They are incased in a wood crib to prevent bears from dragging them away.
+They are encased in an electric fence to prevent bears from dragging them away.

-2) Red bins are for zero sort for tin/aluminum/steel, glass jars, and bottles, plastic bottles, and containers.
+2) Red bins are for zero sorting for tin, aluminum, steel, glass jars and bottles, plastic bottles, and containers.

 3) Blue bin for clean copy paper/mail, magazines, cardboard, and boxboard.